-MARTA SANTOS PAIS Special Representative of the UN Secretary-General on Violence against Children

-The protection of children from violence, including harmful practices, is enshrined in international human rights standards that are long adopted by the international community.
+MARTA SANTOS PAIS Special Representative of the UN Secretary-General The protection of children from violence, including harmful practices, is enshrined in international human rights standards that are long adopted by the international community.
 But in strong contradiction to this ethical and legal imperative, harmful practices remain pervasive and socially condoned, and continue to seriously hamper the enjoyment of children's rights.